 It wasn’t long ago that most of humanity believed that “work” meant something you had to complete in person at an office or on a job site.
 The best remote work job sites weren’t even on our radar a mere 20 years ago.
 Between our increase in resources and the 2020 COVID-19 pandemic, remote work has become commonplace and remote jobs sought after.

-Check out the global trend chart for the Google search term “remote jobs” over the past 5 years:
+Check out the global trend chart for the Google search term “remote jobs” over the past 5 years in Canada:

 Interest in remote work has been growing consistently, and it doesn’t show signs of stopping.
 Finally, more and more companies are recognizing the benefits of hiring remote workers.

 But how can you find a great remote job in Canada?
 Googling “best remote work job sites Canada” certainly looks overwhelming.
 Thankfully, there are many job sites created just to help you find remote work wherever you want it.